 In 2011-12, Professor Flew chaired the Australian Law Reform Commission Review of the National Media Classification Scheme.
 The ALRC's Final Report, Classification - Content Regulation and Convergent Media, was tabled in Federal Parliament in March 2012.

 He has served on the Australian Research Council (ARC) College of Experts for Humanities and Creative Arts (HCA) from 2013-15, and was on the Research Evaluation Committee for Humanities and Creative Arts in the 2012 Excellence in Research for Australia research evaluation exercise.
+In 2019, he was elected a Fellow of the Australian Academy of the Humanities.

 President of the International Communication Association (ICA) 2019-2020